 50 USD for every 10 days

 - Have your confirmation letter printed to hand-in at the border.
+Print several, you will need another one for step 3.

 - Upon your arrival in Abkhazia you must visit the Consular Service within 3 working days in order to receive the visa of the Republic of Abkhazia.
 The Entry Permit Letter (Clearance letter) only serves as an entrance permit to Abkhazia, it’s not the visa yet.